 Blaming the swing path alone is a common mistake.
 More often than not, faults in the swing are compensations for an issue earlier in the process - usually in your grip or setup.
 Let's act like a detective and investigate the three most common culprits.
 Be honest with yourself as you go through these checks at the range or even in your living room.

-Step 1: Get intimate With Your Grip
+Step 1: Get Intimate With Your Grip

 Your grip is the steering wheel of the golf club.
 It has the single biggest influence on where the clubface points at impact.
 For 90% of golfers who struggle with a hook, the problem starts right here with an overly strong grip.

-A "strong" grip doesn't mean you're squeezing the club too hard, it’s a technical term for how your hands are positioned.
+A "strong" grip doesn't mean you're squeezing the club too hard.
+It’s a technical term for how your hands are positioned.
 It means your hands are rotated too far to the right (for a righty) on the handle.
 This position naturally encourages the clubface to rotate closed through the impact zone.

 Is Your Grip Too Strong?
 The Checkpoints: